QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 $$ (eq:steadyquadratic)

 <p style="color:red;">Zejin: should it be a minus sign before g bar?</p>
+<p style="color:blue;">Again you are correct.
+May I please ask you also to correct this in the
+text of the money_inflation_humprhey lecture?
+Hopefully the code and calculations had the correct formula -- but we should check this too!</p>

 $$
 -\gamma_2 + (\gamma_1 + \gamma_2 - \overline g) \bar R - \gamma_1 \bar R^2 = 0